quicklabby/Ansible-Automation-K3s-Deployment-Playbook/README.md

 Features:

 Master Node Setup:
-- Updates and upgrades packages (Debian and Red hat distro)
+- Updates and upgrades packages (tested on Debian and Red hat distro)
 - Verifies if the k3s service is running and handles the process if necessary
 - Installs or upgrades k3s while disable Traefik and ServiceLB
 - Creates and configures the kubeconfig file, ensuring it is accessible for the kube_user